 Tell me a little about what you enjoy reading, and are there any authors that you like to read?

 Scottish fiction, crime fiction, books about contemporary music and cinema.
-Comics/graphic novels… I will always read a new Thomas Pynchon or George Pelecanos, and regularly reread Muriel Spark, Maj Sjowall and Per Wahloo, Dr Jekyll and Mr Hyde…
+Comics/graphic novels.
+I will always read a new Thomas Pynchon or George Pelecanos, and I regularly reread Muriel Spark, Maj Sjowall, Per Wahloo and Dr Jekyll and Mr Hyde.

 What attracted you to writing in the first place?